m-dierker/evernote-backup/README.md

 evernote-backup
 ===============

-Backs up Evernote notes to Dropbox
+Backs up Evernote notes to Dropbox, and can be run via cron